 Plugins are the programs that run in the browsers.
-Browsers are Internet Explorer, Firefox, Google Chrome, Opera, Safari, and a few others.
-These plugin programs include Adobe Flash, Adobe Shockwave, Adobe Reader (it’s also a standalone program), Oracle’s Java, and Apple iTunes.
+Browsers are Firefox, Google Chrome, Opera, Brave, Microsoft Edge, and a few others.
+These plugin programs include Adobe Reader (it’s also a standalone program), and the browser plugin from your security software (formerly known as AntiVirus).
 Those are the most popular; there are many, many more.

 These programs have to be kept up-to-date.
 The malware merchants (think bad guys) are using known bugs (think open doors) in many plugins to run install programs that add their evil wares to your computer.
 Under their influence, your computer becomes their worker, their spam-bot, and your doorstop.
 Not good.